 Melissa Stafford Jones is the Regional Director for the U.S. Department of Health and Human Services Region IX.
-Region IX includes California, Nevada, Arizona, Hawaii, Guam and the outer Pacific Islands.
+Region IX includes California, Nevada, Arizona, Hawaii, Guam, American Samoa, Commonwealth of the Northern Mariana Islands, Republic of the Marshall Islands, Republic of Palau, and Federated States of Micronesia.
 Melissa was appointed to her position in November 2014.

 Prior to her appointment as Regional Director, Melissa was President & CEO of the California Association of Public Hospitals and Health Systems (CAPH) for eight years.
 While at CAPH, Melissa lead the organization’s work to advance public policies that support the essential role of the safety net and improve access to care for low-income and uninsured patients.
 In particular, Melissa was involved in the implementation of health reform in California, particularly related to coverage expansion, delivery system transformation and re-structuring of health care financing and payment systems.
 Prior to her appointment as President & CEO, Melissa led CAPH’s state and federal legislative program for six years as Vice President and Director of Policy.